 Stories & outcomes

-With consistent, patient work many people show meaningful change: a child may begin whispering in small supervised groups, a teen may rejoin brief classroom participation, and an adult may regain vocal confidence in low-stakes meetings.
+: a child may begin whispering in small supervised groups, a teen may rejoin brief classroom participation, and an adult may regain vocal confidence in low-stakes meetings.
 Recovery is individual and typically nonlinear.

 Checklist for caregivers